 The Theme has four groups: Health Services and Primary Care; Epidemiology & Public Health; Health Economics and the Clinical Trials Unit.
 It also includes the NIHR Research Design Service for East of England and Health Economics Consulting.

-Our research typically combines state-of-the art research methods with expert knowledge in clinical, public health and health service fields.
-In our research collaborations we provide methodological expertise, especially in interdisciplinary health services research, health economics, research design, clinical trials, clinical epidemiology and medical statistics.
+Our research typically involves members of several groups, combining state-of-the art research methods with expert knowledge in several clinical, public health and health service fields.
+In our research collaborations beyond the department we provide methodological expertise, especially in interdisciplinary health services research, health economics, clinical trials, clinical epidemiology and medical statistics.
 Our research addresses a wide range of clinical, health service and public health problems.
-Much of our research supports decision-making in health care and entails investigating, or trying to change, the behaviour of members of the general population, patients, professionals and organisations.
+We have particular strengths in research on the organisation and delivery of primary health care, including shared decision making and the analysis of primary care data, and the organisation of care and management of long term conditions.
+Conditions of interest include diabetes, cardiovascular risk factors, smoking and addiction, musculoskeletal disease, HIV, tuberculosis, and respiratory disease.
+Much of our research entails investigating, or trying to change, the behaviour of members of the general population, patients, professionals and organisations.

-We lead or collaborate on many clinical trials, with an emphasis on large scale pragmatic trials of medicines, devices and complex health care interventions, usually including economic and qualitative research components.
+We lead or collaborate on many clinical trials, with an emphasis on large scale pragmatic trials of complex health care interventions, often based in primary care, and usually including economic and qualitative research components.
+We collaborate on the Global Burden of Disease study, and on large cohort studies such as the English Longitudinal Study of Ageing.
 We also carry out evidence synthesis and meta-analytic studies which, in addition to influencing health policy and clinical practice, help identify gaps in current knowledge and priorities in future research.
-Staff from the NIHR Research Design Service (RDS) for the East of England are also hosted by Norwich Medical School within this Research Theme.
-The RDS is funded by the NIHR to advise on, and improve the quality of, research applications.
-Researchers affiliated with the RDS work across our Research Groups, with expertise including statistics, health economics and qualitative research.